mltony/nvda-browser-nav/README.md

 * Do not change the state of the browser, e.g. do not switch tabs and do not focus other elements within the tab while edit text window is open.
 Doing so will prevent BrowserNav from correctly updating text in the edit box.
 * Make sure to release Control, Shift or Alt modifiers quickly affter pressing Control+Enter, Shift+Enter, or Alt+Enter.
 Holding them for over a second will cause problems.
 * This feature is currently experimental.
 Please expect only about 90-95% success rate.
+* It has been thoroughly tested with Google Chrome and Firefox.
+It might work in other browsers, but there's a higher chance of issues, such as information loss.

 ## Source code
 Source code is available at <http://github.com/mltony/nvda-indent-nav>.